Ariana Richards: Music

 On December 17, 1993, Richards released a CD album First Love on the Pony Canyon label in Japan.
 The album was released only in Japan and is rare and out-of-print.
 The tracks from the CD can be viewed on the YouTube channel of Philip Jennelle.
 The album was a mix between teen-pop and dance-friendly ballads of the early 1990s.
 There was also a single released in very small volume.
-Ariana and her mother wrote the words to the track "You're The Reason".
+Ariana and her mother wrote the words to the track "You're the Reason".

-15 years later, Richards returned briefly to the world of music in September 2008 and released a cover version of David Foster's "The Prayer" in a duet with Chris M. Allport, whom she has known since a young age.
+Fifteen years later, Richards returned briefly to the world of music in September 2008 and released a cover version of David Foster's "The Prayer" in a duet with Chris M. Allport, whom she has known since a young age.

 Art

 Richards has become a successful artist.
 Her paintings, usually of landscapes and figures, tend to be in the style of the impressionists.
-In October 2005, she won first place in the National Professional Oil Painting Competition (sponsored by American Artist magazine) for the painting Lady of the Dahlias.
+In October 2005, Richards won first place in the National Professional Oil Painting Competition (sponsored by American Artist magazine) for the painting Lady of the Dahlias.

+From an early age, Richards has been a keen artist, partaking in painting, sketching, and sculpting, alongside her acting career.
+As an adult her artwork has evolved, featuring scenes from nature like seascapes and landscapes, managing to encompass both realism and impressionism in her work.